ericrogler/Green-Book/Chapters/Z001_Manager_TLDR.md

 # The Green Book (For Teachers, Instructors, Presenters, and Learning Designers)

-Providing information relevant to new teachers, old teachers wanting a different perspective on teaching, and for people interested or curious about teaching.
+Providing information relevant to new teachers and instructors, old teachers and instructors wanting a different perspective on teaching, and for people interested or curious about the art of teaching and presenting information.

 **Last Updated: July 22, 2025**